 - XSCM 20002 – Procurement 1

-- Develop procurement strategies to launch your organization forward in today’s market.
-Acquire a comprehensive overview of procurement and inventory strategies and practices.
-Key topics include: purchasing goals, supplier selection, pricing, legal aspects of purchasing, and factors affecting quantity and delivery decisions.
+- Acquire a comprehensive overview of procurement and inventory strategies and practices.
+Discover ways to maximize your organization’s operations and revenues by examining purchasing goals, supplier selection, pricing, legalities and factors affecting quantity and delivery decisions.

 - XSCM 20003 – Inventory and Warehousing